bovlb/frc-tips/commands/best-practices.md

 ```

 If a command needs configuration or other information from elsewhere, then either the factory or the Subsystem constructor should take a `Supplier`, e.g. a `BooleanSupplier` or a `DoubleSupplier`.
-Pass it to the constructor if it's a universal piece of information; pass it to the command factory if it's a detail of the specific command being constructed.
+Pass it to the constructor if it's a universal piece of information that might be used by multiple commands; pass it to the command factory if it's a detail of the specific command being constructed.

 This supplier should be providing outside information from the problem space, not implementation specifics.
 We prefer to pass a `Supplier` rather than a specific value because we want to be able to support dynamic configuration where the value changes.